Port au Port Peninsula: Economy

 "At the turn of the century there were several wells on the Port Au Port Peninsula, and Shoal Point, that produced somewhere between 20 to 25 barrels a day," said Kirby Mercer, CIVC's vice-president.

 "Now, we're going in with modern technology, modern tools.
 So we hope to extract the black gold using modern technology."

 Mercer said if the company receives approval for a test well and drilling is successful, CIVC hopes the Offshore Petroleum Board will then approve a significant discovery licence.
 That would bring the company one step closer to establishing an oil-producing well in western Newfoundland.

-Port au Port peninsula once was vast number of caribou here was introduce in the early 60’s about 14 in the late 70’s herds were doing good in the hundreds until the snowmobile became popular after the 80’s herd plenish until extinction because of poaching.
-15 years the last 2 caribou was poached.
-Our muskrat was once was seen its faith to no more.
-Many times, beaver was introduced and seemed to disappear because of poaching, The white moose was supposing sacred to the people but still seem to be hunted or poached.
-Mat the moose was one he to see his faith as stories were told through the communities.
-Many animals have been over hunted or poached from wild animals Eagles and protected water foul.
-Our local fishermen destroyed the lump fish because of caviar the Lump Roe which seen the extinction of lump fish around the Port au Port peninsula.

-In 2022, a "hydrogen aliance" was forged between Canada and Germany.
+In 2022, a "hydrogen alliance" was forged between Canada and Germany.
 As part of this project, a network of 164 wind turbines was announced, taking advantage of the favorable wind conditions in Port au Port.
 However, the project has yet to undergo full environmental review.

 Today travellers access the area using the Marine Atlantic ferry service to Channel-Port aux Basques or with the Stephenville International Airport.